Architecture

 send Send Pair message

-1. The initiating device generates a Pairing Token — its noise public key and Ed25519 signing public key, encoded opaquely.
-It is passed out-of-band to the joining device (QR code, AirDrop, link, etc.).
+1. The initiating device generates a Pairing Token — its noise public key and its Ed25519 signing public key, encoded opaquely.
+It gets passed out-of-band (QR code, AirDrop, link, whatever fits).

-3. The initiating device receives the Pair message, fires on_member_request, and the caller calls accept_member() to admit the device.
+3. The initiator gets the Pair message, fires on_member_request, and the caller calls accept_member() to admit the new device.

-4. A new Group Manifest is issued, signed by the accepting device, listing both members.
-It is pushed to all current members.
+4. A fresh Group Manifest listing both members is signed by the accepting device and pushed to everyone in the group.